kaisdukes/quranic-corpus/docs/getting-started-linguistics.md

 ### Step 1: Understand the Goal

-The main aim of our linguistic efforts in this phase of the project is to complete the remaining 50% of the Quran's grammar diagrams or treebank.
+The main aim of our linguistic efforts in this phase of the project is to complete the remaining 50% of the Quran's grammar diagrams (or treebank).
 Once this is done, we plan to expand into multiple analyses per verse, semantic analysis, and connections to Hadith, among others.

 ### Step 2: Help Find Inconsistencies in the Treebank